Ivapol2005/YOLOv8-airbus-ship-detection-challenge/README.md

 Airbus Ship Detection Challenge using YOLOv8 model.
 Model detects ships and saves to another folder.
-To test model place images to test-images folder, launch main.py with python and check test-images-solved
+To test model place images to "test-images" folder, launch "main.py" with python3 and check "test-images-solved"